-WETLAND - Those areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
+Wetland - Those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, fens, and similar areas.

-WOODS - Any land area of at least 0.25 acre with a natural or naturalized ground cover (excluding manicured turf grass) and that has an average density of two or more viable trees per 1,500 square feet with a dbh of six inches or greater and where such trees existed at any time within three years of the time of land development application submission of the proposed project.
-The land area to be considered "woods" shall be measured from the outer drip lines of the outer trees.
+Woods - Any land area of at least one-quarter (0.25) acre with a natural or naturalized ground cover (excluding manicured turf grass) and that has an average density of two (2) or more viable trees per one thousand five hundred (1,500) square feet with a DBH of six (6) inches or greater and where such trees existed at any time within three (3) years of the time of project application submission of the proposed project.
+The land area to be considered Woods shall be measured from the outer drip lines of the outer trees.

-ARTICLE III
+ARTICLE III - STORMWATER MANAGEMENT STANDARDS